 At check-in on test day, service members will still be required to present their military ID as their government-issued photo ID and also will be required to present their registration ticket to the test center administrator.

 Initially, the retest policy will not be taken care of by My Account.
-My Account does not have test-takers’ exam history prior to its launch in September 2013.
 Please continue to have test-takers contact CLEP Services if they have questions regarding their eligibility to retake an exam.

 When they arrive on test day, they must present their registration ticket, along with the appropriate ID.
 If they do not have a current, government-issued photo ID, they must complete and obtain the appropriate signatures on the student ID form (.pdf/32 KB) prior to test day.

 Yes, the ticket may be reprinted.
 Test takers can access their registration ticket in My Account.

 A test center's address, phone number, and website (if listed on the College Board website) will be posted in My Account for test takers.

 If you want test takers to be able to access test-center-specific information, please provide a URL to your test center website, and CLEP will have that information added to the website.

 Yes, students can view their exam scores logging in to My Account and going to the My CLEP Exam Scores page.

 Yes, test takers may change their military status at the test site from military to nonmilitary.
 If the test taker has any active exam tickets, they are required to contact CLEP Services for the change.
 If there are no active exams, the test taker can go into My Account to make the change.

 No, the test center staff may not access test takers' accounts in My Account.
 Test takers' usernames and passwords for My Account must remain confidential.